The cold weather sets in and the boating season comes to an end.

 First, make sure you always complete oil changes when the engine is warm, shortly after it has been running.
-This not only helps to flush old oil out, but ensures the new oil will fully coat the components inside the engine.
+This not only helps to flush out old oil, but ensures the new oil will fully coat the components inside the engine.
 You’ll be properly protecting the engine and prolonging its lifespan, saving you huge sums in the long run.

 Second, don’t be suckered in by an antifreeze positioning itself as a marine specialty product.
 Use RV antifreeze concentrate.
 It’s cheaper yet fully effective.

 Third, buy a custom fabric cover for your boat.
 It might seem expensive, and up front it is, costing much more than shrink wrap.
-Over the years, you’ll actually save money by using a reusable tarp and not having to get the boat wrapped each and every winter.
+Over the years, you’ll actually save money by using a reusable tarp or custom boat cover and not having to get the boat wrapped each and every winter.

 Fourth, disconnect and fully remove batteries, storing them somewhere safe and warm.
 If you don’t, you’ll almost surely be replacing them in the spring.